What is electricity? This question brings up a morass of

 - Physics dictionaries and glossaries

-During my first research in 1988 about the definition of
+In 1988 during my first research into the "true" definition of the word

 excellent quote from James Clerk Maxwell stating specifically that

 electricity is not a form of energy.
 The following is from Maxwell's A

 TREATISE ON ELECTRICITY AND MAGNETISM, 1891: